Creating Your Holiday Guest Plan

 The holidays are a time filled with great expectations of joy and community, along with fears of potential chaos and stress.
 Visiting family members and friends are one of the highest ranked sources of holiday stress.
-The key to surviving the possibilities of holiday mayhem is having a great plan.
-The following tips can make visits from the in-laws, parents, other family and friends less stressful.
+The key to surviving the possibilities of mayhem is having a great holiday guest plan.
+The following tips can turn visits from the in-laws, parents, other family and friends into stress less holiday guests.

-- Establish guest survival rules (shower schedule, off-limit refrigerator items, phone use, etc.) and put them in a public place.
+Make a list of things like a shower schedule, off-limit refrigerator items, phone use, etc. and put it in a public place.

-- Be sure to label rooms (for guests to take a nap or read) and activity rooms (to play a computer game or watch television).
+Part of your holiday guest plan should include labeling rooms.
+This way guests to take a nap or read and activity rooms (to play a computer game or watch television).
 Guests will appreciate the thought you put into their needs.

-- Be proactive NOT reactive.
 Have a plan in place for situations and stick to it.
-You can expect there will be unexpected situations arise.
+You can expect there will be unexpected situations that arise.

-When all is said and done, ’tis the season to be jolly, so make the best of it and enjoy the time you have with friends, family, and food.
-If you can de-stress this holiday season, people will notice and your festivities can be that much more fun.
+Tis the season to be jolly, so make the best of it and enjoy the time you have with friends, family, and food.
+If you can de-stress with a holiday guest plan this season, people will notice and your festivities can be that much more fun.